The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Introduction

 \section{Introduction}

-\para{The complexity of online advertising lends itself to fraud.} Key to the success of online advertising is the ability of advertisers and publishers to programmatically buy and sell ad inventory across hundreds of millions of websites in real-time~\cite{yuan2013real}.
-Notably, Real-Time Bidding (RTB) allows publishers to list their supply of individual ad impressions for bidding at an auction hosted by an ad exchange~\cite{openrtb-guidelines}.
-The ad exchange then requests its demand partners to bid on the listed ad inventory from its supply partners based on the associated contextual and behavioral information.
+\para{The complexity of online advertising lends itself to fraud.} A key to the success of online advertising is the ability of advertisers and publishers to programmatically buy and sell ad inventory across hundreds of millions of websites in real-time~\cite{yuan2013real}.
+Notably, Real-Time Bidding (RTB) allows publishers to list their ad inventory for auction at an ad exchange~\cite{openrtb-guidelines}.
+The ad exchange then asks its demand partners to bid on the ad inventory listed by its supply partners, based on the associated contextual and behavioral information.
 The ad-tech supply chain is complex because it relies on hundreds of specialized entities to effectively buy and sell the ad inventory in real-time and at scale~\cite{lumascape}.
-Another factor exacerbating this complexity is that each ad impression is sold and resold across multiple parallel or waterfall auctions~\cite{waterfall-bidding}.
-Such scale and complexity, combined with the opaque nature of the ad tech supply chain, makes it a ripe target for fraud and abuse that has been extensively studied in both industry and academia~\cite{10.1145/2420950.2420954,10.1145/2068816.2068843,10.1145/2594368.2594391,10.1145/2342356.2342394,10.1145/2663716.2663719,10.1145/2508859.2516682,7163024,10.1145/3317549.3323407,10.1145/3460120.3484547}.
-One of the most common types of ad fraud involves creating low-quality websites and monetizing the resulting ad inventory.
+Adding to this complexity, each ad impression often gets sold and resold through multiple parallel or waterfall auctions~\cite{waterfall-bidding}.
+Such scale and complexity, combined with the opaque nature of the ad-tech supply chain, makes it a ripe target for fraud and abuse~\cite{10.1145/2420950.2420954,10.1145/2068816.2068843,10.1145/2594368.2594391,10.1145/2342356.2342394,10.1145/2663716.2663719,10.1145/2508859.2516682,7163024,10.1145/3317549.3323407,10.1145/3460120.3484547}.
+One of the most common types of ad fraud involves creating low-quality websites and monetizing their ad inventory.
 Fraudsters attempt to drive large volumes of traffic to their website through various illicit means such as bots, underground marketplaces, traffic exchanges, or even driving legitimate traffic through click-bait and viral propaganda~\cite{10.1145/2815675.2815708,farooqi2017characterizing,10.1145/3447535.3462510}.
 A notable example that motivated our work is that of the ``Macedonian fake news complex''~\cite{macedonian-fakenews,balkan-trump,fb-trump-election}.
-In this scheme, fraudsters created misinformation websites with misleading and click-bait news headlines intentionally designed to go viral on social media, garnered millions of page views, and resulted in tens of millions of monetized ad impressions.
+In this scheme, fraudsters created misinformation websites with misleading and clickbait headlines, aiming to go viral on social media, which led to tens of millions of monetized ad impressions.